eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Inductionloop_State.md

 | :------: | :-----------: | :---------------: | :-----------: |
 | Variable |    Loop ID    | Type of the value |   New Value   |

 Changes the state of a induction loop.
-Persistently overrides the measured time since detection with the given value.
-The following values can be changed and the parameter which must be given are also shown in the table.
-Setting a negative value resets the override.
+The values that can be changed and the parameter which must be given are shown in the following table.

 <center>
 **Overview Changeable Loop Variables**